pmacosta/putil/README.rst

 * **pcsv**: handle comma-separated values (CSV) files and do lightweight processing of their data

-* **pinspect**: supplements Python's introspection capabilities
+* **pinspect**: supplement Python's introspection capabilities

 * **plot**: create high-quality, presentation-ready X-Y graphs quickly and easily

 * **ptypes**: several pseudo-type definitions which can be enforced and/or validated with custom contracts defined using the pcontracts module

 * **test**: functions to aid in the unit testing of modules in the package (`Py.test`_-based)